rrafush/weather_app/README.md

 ## App Overview

-The application is pretty simple, it is an one page application with a **search bar** and it has mainly three states: the first screen when the user is not searching anything, the main screen that shows the user data fetched from the API, and an error screen in case something wrong happens.
+The application is pretty simple, it is a one page application with a **search bar** and it has mainly three states: the first screen when the user is not searching anything, the main screen that shows the user data fetched from the API, and an error screen in case something wrong happens.

 ## App Structure

-This app was made as an extension of the terminal app built in the Dart complete course from Andrea Bizzotto on Udemy, but as I transformed it into a flutter app, I felt the necessity of a project architecture.
-For that reason I chose to sctucture my project based on the Flutter Modular architecture, because I find it to be easy to understand and also scalable.
+This app was made as an extension of the terminal app built in the Dart complete course from Andrea Bizzotto on Udemy, but as I transformed it into a flutter app, I felt the need of a project architecture.
+For that reason I chose to sctucture my project based on the Flutter Modular architecture, because I find it easy to understand and also scalable.

 The project folders are structured like this: